hollandned/Clappback/README.md

 ## Ideal Job

 I would like to use this degree as a stepping stone into a job within the data science realm.
 I find big data fascinating and have a passion for the insights it brings about the way people interact with the world around them.
 In order to achieve this I will need to excell in my current degree in order to be accepted into a masters of Data Science.
 I will be required to become well versed in programming languages such as R, Python and SQL.
-I will also be required to gain a deep understanding of machine learning and pattern recognition. all the while keeping my eye out for the next trend or technology of the future.
+I will also be required to gain a deep understanding of machine learning and pattern recognition, all the while keeping my eye out for the next trend or technology of the future.

+The following job is something I would look to work towards in the future [NAB Data Scientist] (https://www.seek.com.au/job/38605978?searchrequesttoken=270f4ed3-2a85-4176-b919-95c0481478f2&type=standout)

-You can see what I'm all about from [Neds Instagram Profile](https://instagram.com/nedholland)
+You can see more of what I'm all about from [Neds Instagram Profile](https://instagram.com/nedholland)

 ### Markdown